Executive Director

 • Collaborate with the Founder on major gifts and institutional funding strategies.

-• Generate at least 25% of annual philanthropic revenue through direct engagement with donors and grants (after a six-month onboarding period).
+• Generate at least 25% of annual organizational revenue through development of new revenue streams as well as direct engagement with new leads: donors, partners, and grants (after a nine-month onboarding period).

 • Expand Adventure Scientists’ funding base to support growth and infrastructure.